patrickbucher/programming-in-haskell/02-first-steps.md

     last [xs] = head (drop ((length xs) - 1) xs)

+Ex.
 5) The library function `init` removes the last element from a non-emtpy list;
 for example, `init [1,2,3,4,5] = [1,2,3,4]`.
 Show how `init` could similarly be defined in two different ways.